Clark University: Clark College

-School of Management
+School of Business

-The School of Management (SOM) was founded in 1982.
-The school offers master's degrees as well as undergraduate courses in management, marketing, and innovation and entrepreneurship.
-Notable alumni of SOM include Libérat Mfumukeko, secretary-general of the East African Community, and Matt Goldman, co-founder of the Blue Man Group.
+The School of Business (founded as the Graduate School of Management in 1982) offers master's degrees as well as undergraduate courses in management, marketing, and innovation and entrepreneurship.
+Notable alumni of the school include Libérat Mfumukeko, secretary-general of the East African Community, and Matt Goldman, co-founder of the Blue Man Group.

 Graduate School of Geography

 The Graduate School of Geography (GSG), founded in 1921 by Wallace Walter Atwood, offers bachelor's, master's, and doctoral degrees.
 Under GSG is Clark Labs, founded in 1987, which developed the IDRISI GIS and image processing software and then the TerrSet geospatial monitoring and modeling software.
 Alumni of the school include Paul Siple, an Antarctic explorer and inventor of the wind chill factor who attended the school on the recommendation of Admiral Richard E. Byrd.
-Siple named the Clark Mountains in Antarctica after Clark and several of the peaks after Clark professors in the GSG.
+Siple named the Clark Mountains in Antarctica after Clark, and several of the peaks after Clark professors in the GSG.